dilyantraykov/dilyantraykov.github.io/index.md

 <img src="images/maui.jpg" style="float: right; width: 100px; margin-left: 1em" alt=".NET MAUI" />

+I currently work as a .NET developer at [EGT Digital](https://egt-digital.com/) where I create functionality and fix issues for the Sports Betting Module of our X-Nave platform which is used by a number of bookmaker websites.

-I currently work as a software developer at [Progress](https://www.progress.com/) where I develop components, features and resolve bugs for the [Telerik UI for MAUI](https://www.telerik.com/maui-ui) suite.
+I previously worked as a software developer at [Progress](https://www.progress.com/) where I developed components and features and resolved bugs for the [Telerik UI for MAUI](https://www.telerik.com/maui-ui) suite.

 Prior to this, I was a senior technical support engineer and assisted clients who build applications under the **WinUI, WPF and Silverlight** frameworks.
 You can observe a small portion of my interaction with other programmers in the [support forums](https://www.telerik.com/forums/wpf).
-I also write articles for our [online documentation](https://docs.telerik.com/devtools/wpf/introduction) and maintain our [GitHub repository](https://github.com/telerik/xaml-docs).
+I also wrote articles for our [online documentation](https://docs.telerik.com/devtools/wpf/introduction) and maintained our [GitHub repository](https://github.com/telerik/xaml-docs).

 <img src="images/mcp.svg" style="float: left; width: 100px; margin-right: 1em" alt=".NET MAUI" />